cjustinas/BSW-Data-Course/chapter2.md

 Well done!
 Now you have a much better understanding of the Mars data.
 You achieved this by, firstly, having a high-level overview with the `info()` method.
 Then you explored the statistical features of the columns by using `describe()`.
 Finally, you visually examined the distribution of the values across multiple variables.

 Remember, you found that the both, `age` and `lifetime_value` columns are skewed.
 This means that you will have to transform the values of these columns to effectively apply statistical methods.
+You will learn more about this in the next chapter.

 `@instructions`
 Click `Submit Answer` once you are ready to proceed!